bitovi/academy/src/typescript/01-why-typescript/why-typescript.md

 }
 ```

+### Increases maintainability

-TypeScript also offers modern (think ES6) features of JavaScript and the use of classes and interfaces to write code in an object oriented way.
+TypeScript also offers modern (think ES6) features of JavaScript and the use of classes and interfaces to write code in an object-oriented way.

 Here’s another example of code being more readable with types.
 Creating a `User` interface makes it clear what the `greet` function is expecting in the `user` object: